 To ensure that your internal comms solutions are more unicorn and less pony (and to ensure your internal communications team gets the sweet stuff they need to stay in their stables), here are four ways to create internal enchantment.

 1. Never walk behind a unicorn.
-Face-to-face communication is key.
+Face-to-face comms are key.

 Internal communications may seem mythical, but their kick is very real.
 When deciding how to spread your message internally, don’t overlook the one channel that has withstood the test of time.
 Finding opportunities for employees to communicate face-to-face is critical, despite digital innovations that make it easier to interact from afar.
 Whether via video technology or an in-person handshake, Hubspot recently posted a collection of surprising statistics that support the ongoing need for all faces to be at the table.
 A stat shared by Virgin Airlines said that nearly 100 percent of employees find face-to-face meetings essential for building business relationships.
 With all of the innovative solutions to internal communications, it’s easy to forget the one that’s the most obvious.